alejandrogm90/Pong-py/README.md

 ![Splash](https://github.com/alejandrogm90/pong/blob/master/images/pong-screenshot.png)

-# Information
+# Welcome to Pong!

 The game -Pong- in Python using Pygame.
+- [Contact](https://github.com/alejandrogm90/) us for more information
 - Browse our Repository
-- [Contact](https://github.com/alejandrogm90/pong/) us for more information

 ## Bibliografy